tseijp/tseijp_prev/frontend/README.md

 #Available hook
 hooks | what?
 :-----|:-----
-useCookie| fork of [useCookie](https://github.com/rrudol/useCookie) fro typescript useGrid  | build responsive layouts of all shapes and sizes from [useGrid](https://github.com/tseijp/use-grid) useNotes | manage data stored in Notes
+useGrid  | build responsive layouts of all shapes and sizes from [useGrid](https://github.com/tseijp/use-grid) useUser  | basic function of account authentication using cookies useNotes | manage data stored in Notes
-useSignin| basic function of account authentication using cookies
 # Simple example

 __containers__